MiAugustyn/University-Chain-Management-System/README.md

 ### Dynamic User Interactions

-jQuery-powered enhancements like custom date pickers and dynamic form interactions got implemented for improved user experience.
+jQuery-powered enhancements like custom date pickers and dynamic form interactions were implemented for improved user experience.
 Controllers expose endpoints that enable real-time data filtering - for example, dynamically loading students not yet enrolled in a selected major during StudentMajor assignment.

 ### User Interface & Responsive Design

-Designed responsive pages including a professional Homepage, Navigation Bar, and Footer with custom CSS and Bootstrap styling.
+Designed responsive pages, including a professional Homepage, Navigation Bar, and Footer with custom CSS and Bootstrap styling.
 The homepage aggregates key metrics featuring a latest-notifications panel, year-over-year performance statistics, and quick-action shortcuts.

 <sub>UCMS homepage view scaled to a different resolution:</sub> \